Slack's Fair Billing Policy

 A member is deactivated by a Workspace Owner or Admin

-Credits will be deposited to your Slack account for the unused portion of the billing period
+Credits will be deposited to your Slack account the next day for the unused portion of the billing period

 A deactivated member is reactivated by a Workspace Owner or Admin